The Origin of Life on Planet Water

 4.0 - 3.5 Billion Years ago

-This was a period of intense volcanic activity after the crust stabilized and the primitive
+This was a period of intense volcanic activity after the crust stabilized and the primitive oceans began to form.
+Presumably the atmosphere at this time mirrors the composition of gases released from modern volcanoes.

 Composition of Gases from Modern Volcanoes and Modern Planet Water

-Gas Hawaiian Present Atmosphere
+Gas Hawaiian Volcanoes Present Atmosphere of Planet Water

 Water Vapour 79% 0-4%